 The sources of light and electric machines can be controlled in two ways: in the electric channel and directly in the output of the instrument.
-The simplest mechanical means is switching off the light beam by a round, or other type of, diaphragm.
-Another similar technique is changing the coefficient of penetration of the filter's brightness.
+The simplest mechanical means is switching off the light beam by a round or other type of similar technique changing diaphragm.
+Another is the coefficient of penetration of the filter's brightness.
 This is either a wedge put across the beam, and most often two wedges moving in opposite directions or a pair of polarizers revolving in a certain relation to each other.
 In the photochrome method this is achieved by a selection of material reacting to a specific form of radiation.
 Under the action of electric energy, several features of the material of the filter change.
-The optic system in light channels are constructed so that these changes are visualized and represented as changes of the optical surface of the filter.
+The optic system in light channels are changes these visualized constructed SO that are and represented as changes of the optical surface of the filter.

-All these methods of regulation are attractive
+All these methods of regulation are attractive because

-because they do not influence the spectral characteristics of the light beam, and mechanical methods are accessible and simple.
+they do not influence the spectral characteristics of the light beam, and mechanical methods are accessible and simple.
 If remote control is necessary, one can use different types of electrical machines with little power, since their function is to change the levers of the diaphragm, revolve the sheets of foil on the path of the beam, turn the polarizers, etc., and do not require great energy.